When comparing Maine Coon vs Siberian cats, it was quickly evident that there are many similarities between these two cat breeds.

 For loads of great Maine Coon eye facts, click here to read my informative article.

 Both breeds have a strong and powerful muscular frame, underneath their thick coats.
-The Maine Coon has a more prominent chest though, whilst Siberian cat have elliptical shaped bodies.
+The Maine Coon has a more prominent chest though, whilst Siberian cats have elliptical-shaped bodies.

 Both breeds have thick furry tails.
 In general though, the Maine Coon has a longer tail than the Siberian Cat, if we compare their tail length, versus their body lengths.